NASA Shares Heartbreaking Photos From Space To Commemorate 9/11

 Another satellite image taken on September 12, 2001, at around 11.30 a.m.
 EDT reveals the aftermath of the attack on World Trade Center.
 Captured by the Enhanced Thematic Mapper Plus (ETM+) aboard the Landsat 7 satellite, the image unveils the smoke column still billowing from ground zero.

-“Today we remember the victims, survivors and heroes of #September11th,” NASA officials wrote on Twitter, posting a new photo New York City taken from space on June 19 of this year by U.S. astronaut Ricky Arnold.
+“Today we remember the victims, survivors and heroes of #September11th,” NASA officials wrote on Twitter, posting a new photo of New York City taken from space on June 19 of this year by U.S. astronaut Ricky Arnold.

 Today we remember the victims, survivors and heroes of #September11th.
 In June 2018, @astro_ricky snapped this photo of New York City from the vantage point of the International Space Station, with One World Trade Center visible on the left. #NeverForget https://t.co/H2WGxoyFzf pic.twitter.com/hsqIWnM0gz